rote1400/rote1400/README.md

 # Welcome to my GitHub Profile!
 - 👋 Hi, I’m Rosen Tenov @rote1400
 - 👀 I’m interested in programming and I'm having one year of professional experience at one big international IT consultancy company located in Sweden.
 I was working in a project with Java and Angular as main technologies along with using Docker, Kubernetes, OpenShift, Jenkins, MySQL, APIs, Postman.
-I have exprience working with Git, Bitbucket, Jira, Confluence, Slack, Scrum
+I have experience working with Git, Bitbucket, Jira, Confluence, Slack, Scrum.
+I have experience with Python as well for data processing and machine learning.
 - 🌱 Enthusiast about working on Front-end projects with React, Vue.js, Vite.js, CSS, HTML
 - 💞️ I’m looking on opportunities to collaborate on programming projects
 - 📫 You're welcome to reach me on https://www.linkedin.com/in/rosentenov/ or rtenov@gmail.com